“You aren’t getting pregnant. Now what?” | myMindBodyBaby

 - Lifestyle Factors that Impact Fertility

 If you think there are some areas of your lifestyle that could use a few tweaks we have an awesome guide to help you along your journey.
-This program contains 12 weeks of fertility friendly meal plans + grocery lists.
-It also provides an easy to follow, no equipment needed, video-led exercise program.
-This fitness program can be modified for ANY fitness level and squeezed in to even the most HECTIC of schedules!
-Check it out here – and we even have a special code PRECONCEPTION20 to get you a special 20% off discount.
+This program contains 4 weeks of fertility-friendly meal plans + grocery lists.
+It also provides easy-to-follow exercise guidance, mindset, and supplement support.
+This fitness program can be modified for ANY fitness level and squeezed into even the most HECTIC of schedules!
+Check it out here!

 We know this can be a very frustrating time in your life.
 We hope our site provides some of the support and answers you need to navigate this stage of your journey to pregnancy and beyond.
 If you have additional questions or need a little more support you can always feel free to reach out email@example.com.